slviajero/tinybasic/MANUAL.md

 TAB can be used in print commands as well.

 PRINT TAB(20); "hello" is legal now and produces the same result as TAB(20): PRINT "hello"

+### The line editor

+The EDIT command starts a vi style line editor optimized for serial terminals.
+The line number has to be given as an argument.

+With the program

+10 PRINT "hello world"

+in memory, the editor can be started by calling

+EDIT 10

+It produces the two line output

+10 PRINT "hello"

+^

+The arrow below the line is the cursor position.
+The following commands are supported

+j: move cursor left

+k: move cursor right

+^: go to beginning of line

+$: go to end of line

+:: got to the next colon

+d: delete cursor character

+D: delete all characters until end of line

+s: substitute cursor character

+i: insert at cursor position

+a: append at end of line

+x: exit the editor without saving

+u: undo all edits and stay in editor

 # Hardware drivers